Skip to content

 In this guide, we show you how to install and use the custom agent agentic-workflows to create, update, import, and debug agentic workflows in your repository.

-Installing the Copilot Custom Agent for Agentic Workflows
+Installing the Copilot Agent Files for Agentic Workflows

-Section titled “Installing the Copilot Custom Agent for Agentic Workflows”
+Section titled “Installing the Copilot Agent Files for Agentic Workflows”

 Follow these steps to set up your repository for agentic workflows using the custom agentic-workflows agent.